CERTCC/SSVC/doc/md_src_files/050_decision-points_1.md

 Like all SSVC decision points, [*Automatable*](#automatable) should capture the analyst's best understanding of plausible scenarios at the time of the analysis.
 An answer of *no* does not mean that it is absolutely inconceivable to automate exploitation in any scenario.
 It means the analyst is not able to sketch a plausible path through all four kill chain steps.
-"Plausible" sketches should account for widely deployed network and host-based defenses.
+“Plausible” sketches should account for widely deployed network and host-based defenses.
 Liveness of Internet-connected services means quite a few overlapping things [@bano2018scanning].
 For most vulnerabilities, an open port does not automatically mean that reconnaissance, weaponization, and delivery are automatable.
 Furthermore, discovery of a vulnerable service is not automatable in a situation where only two hosts are misconfigured to expose the service out of 2 million hosts that are properly configured.